tomit4/CityStats/docs/installation.md

 src: url('./fonts/raleway/Raleway-Regular.ttf') format('truetype');
 ```

-In each of these comment out the PROD lines displayed, and uncomment the DEV
+In each of these files, comment out the PROD lines displayed, and uncomment the DEV
 lines.
 I do apologize for the inconvenience, but at the time of this writing, I
 was unable to ascertain the best practice for easily switching between these
 inconsistencies between running dev and production.